gem5/website/_pages/documentation/gem5-stdlib/2-tutorial-x86-fs.md

     yield False  # gem5 is now executing the `after_boot.sh` script print("Third exit: Finished `after_boot.sh` script")
     # The after_boot.sh script will run a script if it is passed via
-    # m5 readfile.
+    # readfile_contents.
 This is the last exit event before the simulation exits.
     yield True